Degrees of freedom (statistics): Of random vectors

 This can be represented as an n-dimensional random vector:

 Since this random vector can lie anywhere in n-dimensional space, it has n degrees of freedom.

 Now, let $\bar X$ be the sample mean.
 The random vector can be decomposed as the sum of the sample mean plus a vector of residuals:

 The first vector on the right-hand side is constrained to be a multiple of the vector of 1's, and the only free quantity is $\bar X$.
 It therefore has 1 degree of freedom.

 The second vector is constrained by the relation $\sum_{i=1}^n (X_i-\bar X)=0$.
 The first n − 1 components of this vector can be anything.
-However, once you know the first n − 1 components, the constraint tells you the value of the nth component.
+However, once the first n − 1 components are known, the nth component can also be known.
 Therefore, this vector has n − 1 degrees of freedom.

-Mathematically, the first vector is the Oblique projection of the data vector onto the subspace spanned by the vector of 1's.
+Mathematically, the first vector is the oblique projection of the data vector onto the subspace spanned by the vector of 1's.
 The 1 degree of freedom is the dimension of this subspace.
 The second residual vector is the least-squares projection onto the (n − 1)-dimensional orthogonal complement of this subspace, and has n − 1 degrees of freedom.